 View options may be any combination of standard view parameters described in the rpict(1) manual page, including input from a view file with the -vf option.
-Additionally, the target X and Y dimensions may be specified with -x and -y options, and the pixel aspect ratio may be given with -p.
+Additionally, the target X and Y dimensions may be specified with -x and -y options, and the pixel aspect ratio may be given with -pa.
 The default dimensions are 512x512, with a pixel aspect ratio of 1.0.
 Just as in rpict, the X or the Y dimension will be reduced if necessary to best match the specified pixel aspect ratio, unless this ratio is set to zero.
+The -pj option may be used to jitter samples.
+The default value of 0 turns off ray jittering.